kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 ### 4 - loving the game
 - your opponent is your greatest teacher, the one that knows you the best and challenges you the most
+- growth comes at the point of resistance: this is where we must push

 ### 5 - the soft zone
 - performance training: